Ministry of Digital Transformation (Spain)

-The Ministry for the Digital Transformation and of the Civil Service is a ministerial department of the Government of Spain.
+The Ministry for Digital Transformation and Civil Service is a ministerial department of the Government of Spain.
 It is responsible for proposing, coordinating and executing the government policy on telecommunications, the information society, digital transformation and the development and promotion of artificial intelligence.
 It is also responsible for proposing and executing the government policy on public administration, civil service and public governance.

 The department was created as part of the Sánchez III Government as a split from the Ministry of Economic Affairs and Digital Transformation.
 Later, the department received the civil service responsibilities from the Ministry of Finance.
 It is headed by Óscar López Águeda.